 To ensure that this policy is operating effectively with respect to admissions, and to identify those sections of the local community which may be under represented in the Academy, the Academy monitors applicants’ gender, race, disability and religion or belief as part of the Admissions procedure.
 We also maintain records of this data in an anonymised format solely for the purposes stated in this policy.

-The Headteacher is responsible for the ongoing monitoring and regular analysis of the data monitored under paragraph 12.1 above and under paragraph 13.5 below and will arrange for the taking of appropriate positive steps to eliminate unlawful direct and indirect discrimination where necessary.
+The Headteacher is responsible for the ongoing monitoring and regular analysis of the data monitored and will arrange for the taking of appropriate positive steps to eliminate unlawful direct and indirect discrimination where necessary.
 The Headteacher is also responsible for reviewing whether the aims of this policy are carried out throughout all areas of the Academy and taking appropriate action where necessary.
-This policy is reviewed annually by the Headteacher.